archaeojsc/2022_Database_Migration/README.md

 (copied?) tables.
 A relatively small portion of the databases are obviously special-purpose applications, and some appear to be attempts to update older DBase or FoxPro databases to MS Access.

+Another common category appear to be subsets of other databases, which are used to transfer field collection data to external curatorial databases.
+These would need to be excluded since the duplicate other records.

 The vast majority of the databases follow some version of the table structure: